Rubber, Natural Rubber, or Natural Rubber Latex?

 Choosing Your Compound

 Natural rubber is a versatile elastomer that can be put to a wide variety of uses, but knowing which one is right for you is crucial.
 For example, some people have allergic reactions to latex which effectively makes most rubber products unusable.
-Fortunately, KEP developed Free-Band® non-latex surgical tourniquet bands from a proprietary blend of materials specifically chosen to provide physical properties that closely resemble those of latex while eliminating concerns of latex sensitivity.
+Fortunately, KEP manufactures Free-Band® non-latex surgical tourniquet bands from a blend of materials offered exclusively through KEP that is specifically chosen to provide physical properties that closely resemble those of latex while eliminating concerns of latex sensitivity.